 Michael Wolf, 100 x 100

-About Platforms of the Visible category, we would like to mention the work of Mathieu Pernot, that for more than 20 years follows the life of the Gorgans, a gipsy family of Arles.
-The photographer met them for the first time when he still was a student, and over the years he follows their vicissitudes, creating an extremely rich documentation that reveals an extraordinary close and spontaneous relationship, able to capture and fascinate the viewer.
+Concerning the Platforms of the Visible category, we would like to mention the work of Mathieu Pernot, that for more than 20 years follows the life of the Gorgans, a gipsy family of Arles.
+The photographer met them for the first time when he was still a student, and over the years he follows their vicissitudes, creating an extremely rich documentation that reveals an extraordinary close and spontaneous relationship, able to capture and fascinate the viewer.

 Mathieu Pernot, Les Gorgan

-Among The New Discovery Award works, we’d like to spend some words about the extraordinary project by Carlos Ayesta & Guillaume Bression entitled Retracing our Steps, Fukushima Exclusion Zone – 2011-2016, which tells the devastation of that area revealing all its drama.
+Among The New Discovery Award works, we’d like to spend some words about the extraordinary project by Carlos Ayesta & Guillaume Bression entitled Retracing our Steps, Fukushima Exclusion Zone – 2011-2016, which shows the devastation of this area revealing all its drama.
 The project website is simply amazing, www.fukushima-nogozone.com

 Carlos Ayesta & Guillaume Bression: Nature serie, 2014.
 Retrace our steps serie, 2014.
 Suspended time serie, 2014

-And for a little more inspiration, there you go further great artists that were on show at Les rencontres de la photographie in Arles: Joel Meyerowitz Early Works, Marie Bovo Stances, Christophe Rihet Rode to Death, Mathieu Asselin Monsanto: a Photographic Investigation, Niels Ackermann & Sébastien Gobert Looking for Lenin, Masahisa Fukase The Incurable Egoist.
+And for a little more inspiration, here are some other great artists that were on show at Les rencontres de la photographie in Arles: Joel Meyerowitz Early Works, Marie Bovo Stances, Christophe Rihet Rode to Death, Mathieu Asselin Monsanto: a Photographic Investigation, Niels Ackermann & Sébastien Gobert Looking for Lenin, Masahisa Fukase The Incurable Egoist.